Greek fire: Methods of deployment

 The chief method of deployment of Greek fire, which sets it apart from similar substances, was its projection through a tube (siphōn), for use aboard ships or in sieges.
 Portable projectors (cheirosiphōnes, χειροσίφωνες) were also invented, reputedly by Emperor Leo VI.
 The Byzantine military manuals also mention that jars (chytrai or tzykalia) filled with Greek fire and caltrops wrapped with tow and soaked in the substance were thrown by catapults, while pivoting cranes (gerania) were employed to pour it upon enemy ships.
 The cheirosiphōnes especially were prescribed for use at land and in sieges, both against siege machines and against defenders on the walls, by several 10th-century military authors, and their use is depicted in the Poliorcetica of Hero of Byzantium.
-The Byzantine dromons usually had a siphōn installed on their prow under the forecastle, but additional devices could also on occasion be placed elsewhere on the ship.
+The Byzantine dromons usually had a siphōn installed on their prow under the forecastle, but additional devices could also be placed elsewhere on the ship.
 Thus in 941, when the Byzantines were facing the vastly more numerous Rus' fleet, siphōns were placed also amidships and even astern.

 Projectors

 The use of tubular projectors (σίφων, siphōn) is amply attested in the contemporary sources.
 Anna Komnene gives this account of beast-shaped Greek fire projectors being mounted to the bow of warships:

 As he [the Emperor Alexios I] knew that the Pisans were skilled in sea warfare and dreaded a battle with them, on the prow of each ship he had a head fixed of a lion or other land-animal, made in brass or iron with the mouth open and then gilded over, so that their mere aspect was terrifying.
 And the fire which was to be directed against the enemy through tubes he made to pass through the mouths of the beasts, so that it seemed as if the lions and the other similar monsters were vomiting the fire.

 Some sources provide more information on the composition and function of the whole mechanism.
-The Wolfenbüttel manuscript in particular provides the following description:
+The Wolfenbüttel manuscript provides the following description: